albar965/littlenavmap-manual/src/en/DOCKWINDOWS.rst

 title bar or by clicking on the window symbol on the top right.

-Double click on the docked window's title bar or click on the window symbol again to move the windows back into their docked position.
+Double click on the docked window's title bar or click on the window symbol again to move the windows back into their docked position in the main window.

 All docked windows, except the map window, can be closed if they are not needed.
 You can also drop docked windows on each other to create a